faku99/Hyper-Tearful-Transfer-Protocol/README.md

 CMD ["node", "/opt/app/server.js"]
 ```

-This Dockerfile simply copy source files to `/opt/app/`.
+This Dockerfile simply copies source files to `/opt/app/`.
 Then, we set the working directory as `/opt/app/` and run `npm install` to install NPM dependencies.

 Once done, the server is launched.